 - Single Awardees participate in BPCI without the involvement of a convening entity.
 Single Awardees are Medicare providers or suppliers that enter into agreements with CMS, bear financial risk for the model, and provide services in the episodes. - Awardee Conveners participate in BPCI as a convening organization that brings together multiple health care providers.
-Awardee Conveners enter into agreements with CMS and bear financial risk for the model, including all Episode Initiators (acute care hospitals and/or physician group practices under Model 2) that they convene.
-Awardee Conveners may also be Medicare providers or suppliers that provide services in the episodes.

-- Facilitator Conveners participate in BPCI as a convening organization that brings together multiple health care providers.
+Awardee Conveners enter into agreements with CMS and bear financial risk for the model, including all Episode Initiators (skilled nursing facilities, inpatient rehabilitation facilities, long-term care hospitals, home health agencies, and/or physician group practices under Model 3) that they convene.
+Awardee Conveners may also be Medicare providers or suppliers that provide services in the episodes. - Facilitator Conveners participate in BPCI as a convening organization that brings together multiple health care providers.
 Facilitator Conveners do not enter agreements with CMS, bear financial risk, or receive any payments from CMS.
 Facilitator Conveners participate in BPCI along with those Designated Awardees and Designated Awardee Conveners that they convene. - Designated Awardees are Medicare providers or suppliers that enter into an agreement with CMS to bear financial risk for the model and provide services in the episodes.
 Designated Awardees have the same role as Single Awardees, except they participate in BPCI in collaboration with a Facilitator Convener. - Designated Awardee Conveners enter into an agreement with CMS to bear financial risk for the model.
 They may be Medicare providers or suppliers that provide services in the episodes.
-Designated Awardee Conveners have the same role as Awardee Conveners, except they participate in BPCI in collaboration with a Facilitator Convener. - Episode Initiators are acute care hospitals (ACH) or physician group practices (PGP).
-When an ACH is an Episode Initiator, an episode is initiated when an eligible beneficiary is admitted as an inpatient to the ACH for one of the included MS-DRGs.
-When a PGP is an Episode Initiator, an episode is initiated when an eligible beneficiary is admitted as an inpatient to any ACH for one of the included MS-DRGs and a physician in the PGP is the attending or operating physician for the inpatient stay.
-A physician will be considered to be in the PGP if he/she has reassigned the right to receive Medicare payment to the PGP.
+Designated Awardee Conveners have the same role as Awardee Conveners, except they participate in BPCI in collaboration with a Facilitator Convener. - Episode Initiators in Model 3 are certain types of post-acute care providers (SNFs, IRFs, LTCHs, HHAs) and/or physician group practices (PGPs).
+When a post-acute care provider is an Episode Initiator, an episode is initiated when an eligible beneficiary is admitted to or initiates services with the Episode Initiator within 30 days after the beneficiary has been discharged from an inpatient stay at an acute care hospital (ACH) for one of the included MS-DRGs.
+When a PGP is an Episode Initiator, an episode is initiated when an eligible beneficiary is admitted to or initiates services with a SNF, IRF, LTCH, or HHA within 30 days after the beneficiary has been discharged from an inpatient stay at an ACH for one of the included MS-DRGs and a physician in the PGP was the attending or operating physician for the inpatient ACH stay.
+A physician is considered to be in the PGP if he/she has reassigned the right to receive Medicare payment to the PGP.
+The post-acute care services included in the episode must begin within 30 days of discharge from the inpatient ACH stay and end a minimum of 30, 60, or 90 days after the initiation of the episode.
 Episode Initiators participate in BPCI either as an Awardee or in collaboration with an Awardee Convener or Designated Awardee Convener.

-High Level Schematic of Roles
+High Level Schematic of Role